 Any student who believes that he or she has experienced dating violence, discrimination, harassment, or retaliation should immediately report the problem to a teacher, school counselor, principal, or other district employee.
 The report may be made by the student's parent.
-[See policy FFH(LOCAL) and (EXHIBIT) for other appropriate district officials to whom to make a report.]
+[See policy the FFH series of policies and FFH (EXHIBIT) for other appropriate district officials to whom to make a report.]

-Upon receiving a report, the district will determine whether the allegations, if proven, constitute prohibited conduct as defined by policy FFH.
+Upon receiving a report, the district will determine whether the allegations, if proven, constitute prohibited conduct as defined by the FFH series of policies.
 If not, the district will refer to policy FFI to determine whether the allegations, if proven, constitute bullying, as defined by law and policy FFI.
 If the alleged prohibited conduct also meets the statutory and policy definitions for bullying, an investigation of bullying will also be conducted.
 [See Bullying]

 The district will promptly notify the parent of any student alleged to have experienced prohibited conduct involving an adult associated with the district.
-In the event alleged prohibited conduct involves another student, the district will notify the parent of the student alleged to have experienced the prohibited conduct when the allegations, if proven, would constitute a violation as defined by policy FFH.
+In the event alleged prohibited conduct involves another student, the district will notify the parent of the student alleged to have experienced the prohibited conduct when the allegations, if proven, would constitute a violation as defined by the FFH series of policies.